Bilateral relations Switzerland–Norway

 Key aspects of diplomatic relations

-Switzerland and Norway attach a high priority to the fields of human security, including human rights and peace policies, humanitarian policy and migration.
-Close contacts exist at the multilateral level, both within international organisations, e.g. the United Nations, and regional organisations, e.g. the Council of Europe and the Organisation for Security and Co-operation in Europe (OSCE).
+Switzerland and Norway share a strong commitment in the fields of human security, peacebuilding, humanitarian policy and migration.
+Close contacts exist at the multilateral level, both within international (e.g. the UN) and regional organisations (e.g. the Council of Europe and the Organisation for Security and Co-operation in Europe (OSCE)).

 As neither of them is a member of the European Union, Switzerland and Norway maintain close contacts within the European Free Trade Association (EFTA) and the World Trade Association (WTO).
-However, bilateral economic exchange remains rather modest, amounting to just CHF 1.12 billion in 2015.
+The volume of bilateral trade amounted to CHF 1.1 billion in 2016.

 Swiss nationals in Norway

 According to the Statistics on the Swiss Abroad, 2,624 Swiss nationals were living in Norway at the end of 2016.

 Cooperation in education, research and innovation

 The Swiss Embassy in Oslo supports the activities of the «International Students Union of Norway» (ISU Norway) as a partner.
 This independent student organisation is active in defending the social, academic and political interests of all international students in Norway.